ShirshoDipto/social-media-client/README.md

 ### 9. Socket

 - Real time messaging.
-- Continuous typing indicator. **It is better than that of Skype and Telegram** (See additional info section no.5)
+- Continuous typing indicator. **It is better than that of Skype and Telegram** (See additional info no.5)
 - Real time notification for new post.
-(See additional info section no.6)
+(See additional info no.6)
 - Real time notification for new friend request
 - Real time notification when a friend request is accepted
 - Real time notification for new unseen messages. **It is the most complex feature of this app, and it depends on the user’s location within the app.
-It doesn't make sense to send a real time notification if the user who is receiving the message is already on the messenger page.** (See additional info section no.7)
+It doesn't make sense to send a real time notification if the user who is receiving the message is already on the messenger page.** (See additional info no.7)
 - Online and offline friends on homepage.
 Sorted based on a friend's activity status.
-(See additional info section no.8)
+(See additional info no.8)
 - Online and offline users on messenger page

 ## Additional Information